Kendrick Lamar – For Free? Interlude Video – 5 Connections To Get

 3. Connection with the Black Music Culture

-4. Connections with European 17-19th century objects of decorative arts loosely termed ‘Blackamoors’
+4. Connections with European 17-19th century with ‘Blackamoors’

-This is why the album can reminiscence the movement of Black Portraitures: “explores the impulses, ideas, and techniques undergirding the production of self-representation and desire, and the exchange of the gaze from the 19th century to the present day in fashion, film, art, and the archives.”
+This is why the album can remind of the series of conferences of the Black Portraitures which “explore the impulses, ideas, and techniques undergirding the production of self-representation and desire, and the exchange of the gaze from the 19th century to the present day in fashion, film, art, and the archives.”

 The way to proceed is to exhibit “comparative perspectives on the historical and contemporary role played by photography, art, film, literature, and music in referencing the image of the black body in the West”.